nukeykt/NBlood/README.md

    * copy the `movie` folder from the mounted CD into NBlood's folder
 5. Launch NBlood (on Linux, to play Cryptic Passage, launch with the `-ini CRYPTIC.INI` parameter)

+### Notes
+NBlood now uses nblood_cvars.cfg instead of settings.cfg.
+Please rename your settings.cfg if you need to retain settings from a previous version.

 ## PCExhumed
 A port of the PC version of Exhumed based on EDuke32